 19. Lissochilus speciosus

-This flower is a species of orchid found from Ethiopia to South Africa and Saudi Arabia.
-The plants usually grow in grasslands in sandy soils or in clay.
+This flower is an orchid species found in Ethiopia, South Africa, and Saudi Arabia.
+The plants usually grow in grasslands on sandy or clay soils.

 I hope you enjoyed these tropical botanical illustrations by John Lindley.
 Don’t forget to check out the many other vintage botanicals on the site, including the flower illustrations of individual species.
-There are also some wonderful tropical house plant drawings.
+There are also some wonderful tropical house plant drawings and gorgeous watercolours of Asian fruits.

 plantpolice